rainlab/blog-plugin/README.md

 Use the `blogCategories` component to display a list of blog post categories with links.
 The component has the following properties:

+* **slug** - the value used for looking up the current category by its slug.
+The default value is **{{ :slug }}** to obtain the value from the route parameter `:slug`.
+* **displayEmpty** - determines if empty categories should be displayed.
+The default value is false.
 * **categoryPage** - path to the category page.
 The default value is **blog/category** - it matches the pages/blog/category.htm file in the theme directory.
 This property is used in the default component partial for creating links to the blog categories.
-* **idParam** - the URL route parameter used for looking up the current category by its slug.
-The default  value is **:slug**
-* **displayEmpty** - determines if empty categories should be displayed.
-The default value is false.

 The component injects the following variables to the page where it's used: